Clawworks-DawnMC/Docs-Public/README.md

 # Public Documentation

-This section is player-facing.
-It covers only the commands, systems, and behavior normal players need to understand.
+DawnMC public documentation only the commands, systems, and behavior normal players need to understand.

 ## Plugin index